FBISD encourages Online Free & Reduced Meal Applications for the 2019-2020 School Year

 All families must re-apply annually including SNAP/TANF/FDPIR recipients, foster children, group homes, homeless, migrant and runaway students.
-Online applications will be available on Monday, August 6, 2018.
-Applications must be approved by September 25, 2018, to avoid a lapse in benefits.
+Online applications will be available on Monday, August 5, 2019.

 Families will need the following information available when completing the online application: